| "Under the

 back on the sequencer over and over again put me on an emotional

 roller coaster.
 I merely connected the lyrical dots.
+Keeping the

 mood of the musical piece and singing the lyrics, I composed the